Research Engineer Jobs at The University of Texas at Austin with Visa Sponsorship

 Which visa types does The University of Texas at Austin commonly use for Research Engineers?

-UT Austin sponsors a range of visa categories for Research Engineers, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, and F-1 OPT and CPT for current students.
+UT Austin sponsors a range of visa categories for Research Engineers, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, and F-1 OPT and CPT for current students.
 For candidates pursuing permanent residency, UT Austin also sponsors EB-2 and EB-3 Green Card applications.
 The right category depends on your nationality, degree level, and whether the role is tied to a specific research grant or laboratory appointment.

 What qualifications does The University of Texas at Austin expect for Research Engineer roles?